LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Integration of an Industry-Teslameter

-As the sensors shown so far relate exclusively to self-built, low-cost hardware, the following section shows how existing hardware can be integrated into the system.
+As the sensors shown so far relate exclusively to self-built, low-cost hardware, the following chapter shows how existing hardware can be integrated into the system.
 A temperature-compensated *Voltcraft GM-70* telsameter \ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png} is used, which has a measuring range of *0T* to *3T* with a resolution of *0.1mT*.
 It offers an *RS232* interface with a documented protocol for connection to a (+pc).